maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Let's bring these colors over to the color wheel.

-### Step 2: Color Wheel Experimentation
+### Step 2: Use the Color Wheel

 > The human brain will reject under-stimulating information.
 At the other extreme is a visual experience that is so overdone, so chaotic that the viewer can't stand to look at it.
 The human brain rejects what it can not organize, what it can not understand.
 The visual task requires that we present a logical structure.
 Color harmony delivers visual interest and a sense of order.

 \- [Color Matters - Basic Color Theory][Color Matters]

 The color wheel is the basis from which our color choices will flow.
+It will help us find color harmonies based on color theory.
 It's important to get to know this tool.
 <br>
 <br>
 <br>
 ![][Color Wheel]

 Fortunately for us, there are a number of online color wheels we can use.
-There is a great list of them in the [Color Wheels][] section of Appendix 12.
+There is a list of them in the [Color Wheels][] section of Appendix 12.
 We will use one called [Color Calculator][].
 Before we calculate our colors familiarize yourself with the different ways you can derive colors on the color wheel:

 - [Analogous][]
 - [Complementary][]